 Participants learn about any costs or payments before enrolling in a clinical trial, during the informed consent process (Before joining, the study is explained to all participants and they’re given the chance to ask questions.
 The purpose of the informed consent process is to protect the rights of study participants and to make sure they are adequately informed of important details about the clinical study.)

-The majority of clinical trial participants would do it again.
-An estimated 2.2 million people participated in clinical trials in 2013.
-During that same year, a survey by the Center for Information and Study on Clinical Research Participation (CISCRP) found that 95% of clinical trial participants would consider enrolling in another clinical trial.
-And 91% thought the experience they had in their clinical trial was “Excellent” or “Good.”
+An estimated 2.3 million people participated in clinical trials in 2015.
+During that same year, a survey by the Center for Information and Study on Clinical Research Participation (CISCRP) found that 98% of clinical trial participants would consider enrolling in another clinical trial.
+Additionally, 92% of respondents thought their clinical trial experience met or exceeded their expectations.